softwareTestingResearch/pytest-ranking/README.md

 pytest --rank
 ```

-The terminal output will tell you the current configurations and runtime overhead of this plugin:
+The terminal output will tell you the current configurations and runtime overhead of this plugin.
+For example:

  ```text
 [pytest-ranking] Weights: 1-1-0